 About my Painting

-They are closer to apparitions than to real objects or landscapes.
+subjects within a color field, but they are closer to apparitions than to

-accidental.
+for the accidental.
 Shifts of the image occur during the painting process and

 About my Photography

 The process of working with digital photography and digital photo-collage